AwesomeCICD/circle-banking-app/release/README.md

-# Releasing Bank of Anthos
+# Releasing CCI Bank Corp

-This document describes how maintainers can tag and push a new release of Bank of Anthos.
+This document describes how maintainers can tag and push a new release of CCI Bank Corp.

 ## Prerequisites for tagging a release

 1. **Manually test** the latest main commit by verifying the user journeys below.
 If you encounter any bugs or documentation in need of fixing, make those changes before proceeding with the release.

-- User can deploy Bank of Anthos on a new GCP project/GKE cluster following README instructions, replacing `kubernetes-manifests/` with `dev-kubernetes-manifests/`
+- User can deploy CCI Bank Corp on a new GCP project/GKE cluster following README instructions, replacing `kubernetes-manifests/` with `dev-kubernetes-manifests/`
-- User can deploy Bank of Anthos on a GKE cluster with the latest Anthos Service Mesh enabled, by deploying `istio-manifests/` on top of the kubernetes manifests
+- User can deploy CCI Bank Corp on a GKE cluster with the latest Anthos Service Mesh enabled, by deploying `istio-manifests/` on top of the kubernetes manifests
-- User can deploy Bank of Anthos on a GKE cluster with Workload Identity enabled, using the WI instructions in the README.
+- User can deploy CCI Bank Corp on a GKE cluster with Workload Identity enabled, using the WI instructions in the README.
 - User can see Java app-level metrics by creating the Cloud Monitoring dashboard in the `extras/` directory
 - User can see traces in Cloud Trace
 - User can toggle `ENABLE_METRICS=false` and `ENABLE_TRACING=false` to turn off metrics and trace export to Cloud Operations